nbalepur/text-fact-transfer/README.md

 # Text Fact Transfer
-ModQGA Framework described in the Text Fact Transfer Paper

 ## Overview

-This repository corresponds to code for the paper "Text Fact Transfer".
+This repository corresponds to code for the EMNLP 2023 paper "Text Fact Transfer".

 ## Setup